Porcine circovirus associated disease

-Porcine circoviral disease (PCVD) and porcine circovirus associated disease (PCVAD), is a disease seen in domestic pigs.
+Porcine circoviral disease (PCVD), also known as porcine circovirus associated disease (PCVAD), is a disease seen in domestic pigs.
 This disease causes illness in piglets, with clinical signs including progressive loss of body condition, visibly enlarged lymph nodes, difficulty in breathing, and sometimes diarrhea, pale skin, and jaundice.
 PCVD is very damaging to the pig-producing industry and has been reported worldwide.
 PCVD is caused by Porcine circovirus 2 (PCV-2).

 The North American industry endorses "PCVAD" and European use "PCVD" to describe this disease.

 PMWS and PCV-2

 Postweaning multisystemic wasting syndrome (PMWS) is the classic PCVD entity, caused by PCV-2.
 PCV-2 has a near universal distribution – present in most pig herds.
 In contrast, PMWS is more sporadic in its distribution.
 Experimental induction of PMWS has not been achieved by PCV-2 infection alone, using infectious DNA clones of the virus or a pure form of PCV-2 derived from infectious DNA clones.
 Therefore, it is assumed that PMWS is a multifactorial disease.
 PCV-2 is necessary but not sufficient for the development of PMWS.
 However, viral infection by itself tends to cause only mild disease, and co-factors such as other infections or immunostimulation seem necessary for development of severe disease.[1]
 For example, concurrent infection with porcine parvovirus or PRRS virus, or immunostimulation lead to increased replication of PCV-2 and more severe disease in PCV-2-infected pigs.
 There is no significant correlation of the disease with virus sequence variation with affected and control pigs.
 Porcine circovirus type 1 (PCV1) was first identified in 1974 and was recognized as a non-disease-causing agent that frequently occurred in laboratory tissue cultures.